How can we make economical use of the means of capturing data for `hands-free` ?

 The hands-free scan ring kit is therefore a highly individualized piece of equipment for each operator, and not very flexible.

-It’s clear that the cost-effective addition of barcode and data reading equipment in general requires a precise analysis of the user’s wishes, constraints and budget, as well as expertise in the development resources and hardware on the market, in order to produce the best solution for rapid data capture.
+It is clear that the cost-effective addition of barcode and data reading capabilities in general requires a detailed analysis of the user’s wishes, constraints and budget, as well as a good understanding of the development resources and hardware available on the market in order to produce the best solution for fast data capture.